nmdarksky/nmdarksky.github.io/cosmic/cosmic.md

 ### Cosmic Campground International Dark Sky Sanctuary

-As of 2024, New Mexico DarkSky is taking on the reporting responsibility DarkSky Sancutary status for the Cosmic Campground.

-The Cosmic Campground International Dark Sky Sanctuary (CCIDSS) is located on the Gila National Forest and was selected by the International Dark Sky Association to be the first International Dark Sky Sanctuary in the northern hemisphere.
+The Cosmic Campground International Dark Sky Sanctuary (CCIDSS) is located on the Gila National Forest and was selected by the International Dark Sky Association (now [DarkSky International](darksky.org))to be the first International Dark Sky Sanctuary in the northern hemisphere.
 It received this designation for being in one of the few locations in the lower 48 U.S. States which has a natural dark night sky.

+As of 2024, New Mexico DarkSky is taking on the reporting responsibility for the DarkSky Sanctuary status for the Cosmic Campground.

 **Location**: Cosmic Campground is located
 8 miles north of Alma, NM off US 180.